katholan/BCB546X-Spring2017_Valerin_final_project/README.md

 This Github repository contains all the analysis that were made for the final project of the BCB546X course.
 The structure of directories is split in 4:

-#### First, we have priginal paper, supplementary tables and the final presentation.
+#### First, we have original paper and the supplementary tables in the Paper_supplementary _data folder and the final presentation.

 #### Second, the Trimming_Analysis folder: